Published on August 29, 2017 | Choosing a Career| Education News| Unheard avenues

 A career in sports – Sweat, grit and immense discipline !

-Gone are the days when sports was traditionally considered as a hobby especially in India is now being considered as a serious career career option.
+Gone are the days when sports were traditionally considered as a hobby, especially in India, is now being considered as a serious career option.
 In India, sports is still a flourishing industry, but if you’re under the impression that career in sports is all about fame and glamour, there is a flip-side to it.
 There is grit, perseverance and immense discipline that is required to be eligible for various international level pursuits.
 Sports today is no longer about a game on the field it is also about the popularity and the pride it brings.
 This confluence has turned athletes into sports stars and has sparked a need to skillfully manage both the players and the game.